semluc/Rnotes/_docs/SEM.md

 ## Data prep

-Use the indProd() function in the semTools to create new dataset with multiplied x and z vars. var1 = indicators
+Use the indProd() function in the semTools to create new dataset with multiplied x and z vars. var1 = indicators...
 var2 = moderator vars
 var3 = optional vars for three way interaction
 Can use meanC, residualC, and doubleMC centering approach.
 Schoemann & Jorgensen use DMC or residual.
-This will create a new dataset with multiplied variables named t1.s1, t1.s2…
+This will create a new dataset with multiplied variables named t1.s1, t1.s2...

 ``` r
 dat2 <- indProd(dat, var1 = c("t1", "t2", "t3", "t4"),